-L'Association des bénévoles de l'Hôpital Montfort is established under the Canadian Corporations Act.
+L'Association des bénévoles de l'Hôpital Montfort is an registered charity incorporated under the Canada Not-for-profit Corporations Act.
 Its purpose is to collect, receive and administer funds, and to apply these same funds and their proceeds to promote the development and advancement of the Hospital as well as the well-being of its patients.
 L'Hôpital Montfort has an intangible economic interest in the Association as it provides services to patients through its human capital, which is in line with the Hospital's mission.

-As of March 31, 2023, the balance of funds of L'Association des bénévoles de l'Hôpital Montfort was \$502,642 (\$565,545 in 2022)
+As of March 31, 2024, the balance of fund of L'Association des bénévoles de l'Hôpital Montfort was \$430,215 (\$502,642 in 2023)